A Guy’s Take on Baking a Cake

 After a few hours of home plumbing renovations to our bathroom, which included replacing shower handles, entire valve body, faucet, etc., what’s next on the list of things to do?
 Bake a cake.

 I baked it at 375F for 35 minutes, just enough time to watch an episode of Storage Wars (yuuuuuuup!).
 It looked golden brown to me, so I figured that was good enough.
 Makes me wonder though what would happen if I had used a meat thermometer.
-Would I have been able to tell if it was done by reaching a certain temperature?
+Would I have been able to tell it was done by having it reach a certain temperature?
 After the cool down process, I turned it over and slammed it down on the table, that didn’t seem to get it to fall out, so I pulled it out of the pan by sliding a spatula down the sides.

 It tasted good enough to me, but I don’t really have too much cake-tasting experience.
 Would I take it over a juicy steak?
 Nah, I’ll take the steak, but in the end it was fun and I’d do it again … but I probably should think ahead and get some sort of topping.